 The King and Faramir Took and Hamfast Gardner exchanged troubled looks.

-In the Shire, Frodo Gardner was awakened by his son Tolman, who said to him, "Da, there’s something wrong with the niphredil by Mr. Frodo’s Window.
+In the Shire, Frodo Gardner was awakened by his son Tolman, who said to him, "Da, there's something wrong with the niphredil by Mr. Frodo's Window.
 The plants are folding up."
 Surprised, he drew on a dressing gown and followed his son out the back door.
-That bed was always known as the bed by Mr. Frodo’s Window, and niphredil, elanor, and elven lilies had always grown there with kingsfoil through three generations of Gamgee descendants, since the restoration of Bag End.
-Frodo knelt there and saw his son was right, but that worse than that, the elanor plants, for which his aunt had been named, had gone brown and appeared to be dying.
-Alarmed, he turned and hurried around the back of the smial to the way to the top of the Hill, and he found the same was true there, the elanor and niphredil in Mr. Frodo’s Circle was also fading.
+That bed was always known as the bed by Mr. Frodo's Window, and niphredil, elanor, and elven lilies had always grown there with kingsfoil through three generations of Gamgee descendants, since the restoration of Bag End.
+Frodo knelt there and saw his son was right.
+But worse than that, the elanor plants for which his aunt had been named had gone brown and appeared to be dying.
+Alarmed, he turned and hurried around the back of the smial to the way to the top of the Hill, and he found the same was true there, the elanor and niphredil in Mr. Frodo's Circle was also fading.
 He felt down into the soil, tried to touch the roots, tried to find what had troubled these plants, and felt there an echo of sorrow and loss.